ErinCall/server-management/README.md

 Deploy configuration with `ansible-playbook site.yml`.

-The ansible playbooks assume they're pointed at an Ubuntu 14.04 server, configured for passwordless sudo with an `alorente` sudoer.
+The ansible playbooks assume they're pointed at an Ubuntu 14.04 server, configured for passwordless sudo with an `ecall` sudoer.
 The `Webserver` snapshot on DigitalOcean is sufficient; it includes sane iptables and fail2ban.

 The gitlab server is a prepackaged DO droplet; I've customized it with a 13.10->14.04 upgrade and some SSL rule changes to make ssllabs happy.